Dill800/FitTrackPlus/README.md

 FitTrack+ is a social fitness app developed for iOS machines

+## Screenshots

+Go to the demo_screenshots folder to view screenshots of the app

 ## Setup
 * Navigate to project directory (.../FitTrackPlus)
 * Create a config.js file in ```FitTrackPlus/backend/config``` (you will have to create the config folder)